-** Athletes who have a GPA below 1.35 will be ineligible to compete but may practice on a week to week basis until his/her GPA is above 1.35.
+** Athletes who have a GPA below 1.35 will be ineligible to compete but may practice on a week to week basis for 3 weeks maximum or until his/her GPA is above 1.35.
 At that time, the student athlete may use academic probation (1.35-1.99) or must have a 2.00GPA or better if probation has already been used.

 2) Meet the following academic standards to CONTINUE in the sport and be fully eligible:

 To remain eligible until the end of the season, a student-athlete must maintain at least (five) 5 passing grades (D- or better) with an overall 2.0 grade point average when grades are checked at the nine-week marking periods.
 At each checkpoint, the GPA will be calculated from the start of the semester.

 A student who does NOT meet the continuing requirement at the checkpoints will be placed on a 3 week academic probation (1.35 – 1.99) 1 time per season or become ineligible to compete on a week to week basis.